tokenring-ai/app/README.md

 ): Promise<T>
 ```

 Wait for a state predicate with timeout.
+Resolves immediately if the predicate is
+already satisfied.
 Rejects with an error if the timeout is exceeded.

 ```typescript
 async *subscribeAsync<T extends SerializableStateSlice>(